When you raise chickens of your own you realize just how different their eggs can be from commercial counterparts!

 Here are eight common reasons your chicken has laid a soft shell egg and what it can mean.

 As pullets grow into young hens and their reproductive system matures they are bound to have odd or inconsistent eggs come up.
 This period of a young hen’s life, is often why people sometimes call the first handful of eggs “practice eggs”.
+It’s also common for newly laying hens to lay one egg and then stop for a while before their next lay!

 Although it’s completely safe to eat your chicken’s first egg, it’s for this reason many chicken owners often honor their first egg in other ways.